COVID-19: travel health notice for all travellers

 Medical services and facilities

 Satisfactory medical care is available in Poland.
 However, emergency services may be deficient in small towns and rural areas.
-Medical services require immediate payment.
+Some doctors will speak English, but most hospital staff only speak Polish.
+Medical services require payment up-front.
+Keep your receipt for reimbursement by your insurance provider.

 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.